 Illuminating the underlit rooms

-What you can do: A designer can help you borrow sunlight from the well-lit rooms of the house.
+What you can do: Borrow sunlight from the well-lit rooms of the house.
 Strategically place windows to improve the amount of light coming into the room.
 Install skylights in areas where it’s possible to have one.
 Relayout the interiors in a way that maximises the natural light indoors.
+Hiring an experienced interior designers is always recommended to help you design your dream home up to your needs.

 Fixing the orientation

-Poor orientation is a problem of old Queenslanders.
+Poor orientation is a problem of old Queenslander homes.
 Some of the old home’s layout ignored the passage of sunlight inside the house.

 For example, the verandah facing the south direction connects to the main living room.
 This layout makes the living room dark and cold most of the time.